SasView/sasview/sansview/README.txt

 	- Improved Grid/Batch window functionality.
 	- Added a new tool; Data operation for addition, subtraction, multiplication, division, and combination of two data sets
 	- Extended Sum Model Editor to Summation and Multiplication Editor
+	- More options for 1d plot symbols.
+	- Better compiling error captures in the 'New' model editor.
 	- More outputs (e.g., Rg, background, or rod diameter) on LinearFit in certain axis scales
 	- More models.
 	- Fixed many minor bugs.